Parental Leave 101

 and to any external contacts who will need to deal with them.

-- If you have been with the same employer or self-employed continuously for at least six months you are entitled to up to 18 weeks paid parental leave.
-The maximum rate is currently $527.72 per week before tax.
+- If you have been with the same employer or self-employed continuously for at least six months you are entitled to parental leave.
+You will have had to work for your employer for at least an average of 10 hours per week over any 26 of the 52 weeks just before.

 - If you have at least 12 months continuous service with your employer you are also entitled to up to 52 weeks of employment-protected unpaid parental leave.
 (Any paid parental leave taken is included within this period).